It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 Today I am safe and possess and ample supply of ink and pages and even spare brushes.
 These are luxuries I’ve not known since leaving Hanlin.
-But, yes, let us return to that marketplace in Hanzhou three days ago.
+But, yes, let us return to that marketplace in Hanzhou four days ago.

 I had little opportunity to take notes during my capture, so we shall rely upon my exemplary memory honed by years of grueling study, grueling examinations, and grueling instruction.
 I shall endeavor to keep needless embellishment to a minimum.